specs as shared reality

 supersedes: auth-v1.md

-That tiny bit of ceremony pays for itself immediately.
-It prevents the soft chaos where everyone thinks they are talking about the same thing because the filename still sounds familiar.
+that small bit of ceremony paid for itself quickly. it prevented the quiet chaos where everyone assumed they were talking about the same thing because the filename still sounded familiar.

-Tests do not replace specs.
-They do, however, encode parts of the same reality.
+tests didn't replace specs. they did, however, encode parts of the same reality.

-- tests prove selected claims about what should happen
+- tests proved selected claims about what should happen

-When the spec and tests disagree, that disagreement is gold.
-It reveals that the workflow does not actually have one truth yet.
+when the spec and tests disagreed, that disagreement was useful signal. it showed the workflow didn't actually have one truth yet.

-The coder agent obeys whatever was said most recently, whether or not it outranks the rest of the project.
+the coder agent obeyed whatever was said most recently, whether or not it outranked the rest of the project.

-Without a grounded artifact, review comments become aesthetic: "this feels wrong," "maybe cleaner," "not quite what was intended."
-Translation: nobody can point to shared truth.
+without a grounded artifact, review comments became aesthetic: "this feels wrong," "maybe cleaner," "not quite what was intended." nobody could point to shared truth.

-Instead of passing a stable document, agents summarize their own interpretation of what happened.
-Now every handoff introduces a chance to mutate reality by accident.
+instead of passing a stable document, agents summarized their own interpretation of what happened. every handoff introduced a chance to mutate reality by accident.

-Traditional specs often assume patient human readers who can tolerate narrative, politics, and historical context.
-Agent-facing specs should be tighter.
+traditional specs often assumed patient human readers who could tolerate narrative, politics, and historical context. agent-facing specs worked better tighter.

 - operational instead of inspirational